 - The ICTD2010 conference will be held in the Windsor Building Conference Centre, a state of the art venue opened in 2007.
 The Windsor Building is a C-rated building according to the Display Energy Certificates (DEC).
 The 08/09 carbon footprint was approximately 180 tonnes, resulting in a 69 efficiency rating, much lower than the average 100 for UK buildings;

-- Energy efficient measures (motion sensors, low energy lighting and water reducing measures in toilets) are in place in the Windsor Building;
+- Energy-efficient measures (motion sensors, low energy lighting, and water-reducing measures in toilets) are in place in the Windsor Building;

 - The auditorium, seating 400 delegates, is fitted with Energy Star accredited equipment;

 - Food sourcing is considered in the purchase of food and beverages provided to delegates.
-Where possible, products will be Fairtrade, locally sourced, free range and/or organic;
+Where possible, products will be Fairtrade, locally sourced, free-range and/or organic;

 What delegates can do:

-Delegates are encouraged to help the College and the ICTD2010 organisers to meet their environmental targets.
+Delegates are encouraged to help the College and the ICTD2010 organizers to meet their environmental targets.
 We wish to provide all participants with the following tips to consider when taking part in the conference:

 - Traveling to the College will have a major impact on the environment.
 Many airlines, or other associations such as Sustainable Travel International, provide opportunities to offset your flight;